SENSUIKAN!

 Tokyo Bay.
 Vice Admiral Charles A. Lockwood, Jr., COMSUBPAC, arrives on board Captain Charles N. Day's submarine tender USS PROTEUS (AS-19) to attend the formal surrender ceremony to be held three days later aboard battleship MISSOURI (BB-63).

 Twelve American submarines are present to represent the submarine force.
 They tie up on either side of PROTEUS.
-They are ARCHER-FISH (SS-311), PILOTFISH (SS-386), CAVALLA (SS-244), RAZORBACK (SS-394), GATO (SS-212), RUNNER (SS-476), HADDO (SS-255), SEA CAT (SS-399), HAKE (SS-256), SEGUNDO (SS-398), MUSKALLUNGE (SS-262) and TIGRONE (SS-419).
+They are the USS ARCHER-FISH (SS-311), PILOTFISH (SS-386), CAVALLA (SS-244), RAZORBACK (SS-394), GATO (SS-212), RUNNER (SS-476), HADDO (SS-255), SEA CAT (SS-399), HAKE (SS-256), SEGUNDO (SS-398), MUSKALLUNGE (SS-262) and TIGRONE (SS-419).

 31 August 1945:

 At 0500, I-401 and SEGUNDO arrive at Sagami Wan and the American flag is raised aboard I-401.
-At 1100, LtCdr Nambu Captain delivers two samurai swords, as a symbol of surrender, to Lt J.E.
-Balson, SEGUNDO'S XO and Prize Crew officer.
+At 1100, LtCdr Nambu Captain delivers two samurai swords, as a symbol of surrender, to Lt Balson, SEGUNDO'S XO and Prize Crew officer.

 Cdr (later Captain) Arthur C. Smith (former CO of TRUTTA (SS-421) and a prize crew proceed from PROTEUS to I-401 and relieve SEGUNDO's prize crew.
 I-401 proceeds to Yokosuka.

 I-400 and I-14 are tied up near Captain J. A. Jordan's PROTEUS and the 12 American submarines.
-The huge Japanese I-boats dwarf the much smaller American "fleet" boats.
+The huge Japanese I-boats dwarf the much smaller American fleet boats.

 1 September 1945: